chappers/chappers.github.io/_posts/2020-04-22-categorical-encoding-for-knn.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 In this post we'll look at an implementation of [ABDM (Association-Based Distance Metric)](http://www.jaist.ac.jp/~bao/papers/N26.pdf) and [MVDM (Modified Value Difference Metric)](https://link.springer.com/article/10.1023/A:1022664626993) for categorical encoding which can be used in k-nearest-neighbours.
 There currently isn't a [paper on this but is forthcoming at the time of writing](https://docs.seldon.io/projects/alibi/en/stable/methods/CFProto.html).
 This is a quick implementation based on the [Seldon Alibi](https://github.com/SeldonIO/alibi/blob/master/alibi/utils/distance.py) implementation; mainly because their implementation wasn't very "sklearn-eqsue".
 This is also for my own edification!

 # High Level View of Shared Components

 **Whats the Algorithm?**